 Modern Foreign Languages

-Impact is measured by looking at work in French folders, which demonstrates the acquisition of and progression in key skills.
-Pupil discussions about their learning will show enjoyment and progression from Year 3 to Year 6.
+Impact is measured by looking at work in MFL folders, which demonstrates the acquisition of and progression in key skills.
+In addition, pupil discussions about their learning will show enjoyment and progression from Year 3 work to Year 6 work.
 Children will be able to apply their cultural understanding and tolerance across society and cultures.